 - 1. To keep records of all complaints filed; - 2.
-To investigate circumstance of a complaint in conjunction with the Office of Compliance Programs and Legal Affairs;

-- 3. To consult with the designee of the Office of Student Development and Counseling; - 4.
+To investigate circumstances of a complaint in conjunction with the Office of Compliance Programs and Legal Affairs; - 3.
+To consult with the designee of the Office of Student Development and Counseling; - 4.
 To render and submit recommendations to the Executive Director of CPLA; and - 5.
-To attend appropriate University Council meetings. - D. Sexual Harassment Awareness and Intake Committee Committee Coordinators: Prof. Arleen Schreiner and Olga Dais, Esq.
-Deputy Coordinators: Prof. Lindamichelle Baron, Dr. Farley Mawyer, and Ms. Jean Phelps.
+To attend appropriate University Council meetings.

+D. Sexual Harassment Awareness and Intake Committee Committee Coordinator: Olga Dais, Esq.

+Deputy Coordinators: Ms. Brunilda Almodovar, Prof. Lindamichelle Baron, and Prof. Farley Mawyer

-Members of the Committee are: Ms. Ann Bacchus, Ms. Caroline Campbell, Prof. Charles Coleman, Ms. Marjorie Dunbar, Prof. Laura Fishman, Lt.
-Tyrone Forte, Sgt.
-Celia Galashaw, and Mr. Randy Punter.
+Members of the Committee are: Ms. Caroline Campbell, Prof. Charles Coleman, Prof. John Drobnicki, Ms. Marjorie Dunbar, Lt.
+Tyrone Forte, Prof. Michele Gregory, Ms. Jean Phelps, Mr. Randy Punter and Ms. Gail Marshall.

-The responsibilities of the Sexual Harassment Awareness and Intake Committee Coordinator(s) are:
+The responsibilities of the Sexual Harassment Awareness and Intake Committee Coordinator is:

 - 1. To educate all employees and students about sexual harassment; - 2.
 To receive and review complaints of sexual harassment; - 3.
 To explain CUNY complaint procedures; - 4.
 To maintain all records and confidentiality to the fullest extent possible; - 5.
 To investigate complaints; - 6.
 To resolve complaints--informally if possible; and - 7.
-To submit findings and recommendations to the President. - E. Affirmative Action/Pluralism and Diversity Committee: Appointments are in progress and the names of the new Coordinator and members will be circulated to the staff.
+To submit findings and recommendations to the President.